-The Story of Vasumathi.
 According to another legend, there was a girl named Vasumathi who was the daughter of a rishi and had done extreme penance on this hill to impress Lord Brahama.
-When finally, after a lot of sadhana and tapasya, he did show up, Vasumathi asked him to grant her with the name “Sri” which was then also associated with the name of the hill Srisailam.
+When finally, after a lot of sadhana and Tapasya, he did show up, Vasumathi asked him to grant her with the name “Sri” which was then also associated with the name of the hill Srisailam.
 It is considered that since then, this place is known as Srisailam.

-2. Srisailam Tiger Reserve.
-Standing as the largest tiger reserves in India, this geographical stretch is spread over an area of around 3568 acres.
+Standing as the largest tiger reserve in India, this geographical stretch is spread over an area of around 3568 acres.
 Not just tigers can be spotted here but this place also has a very large variety of flora and fauna like leopards, sloth bears, dhol, Indian Pangolin, Chital, Sambar deer, and many others.
 For someone who is interested in wildlife photography, this place is no less than a treasure trove.

-3. Mallikarjuna Swamy Temple.
-Located on the banks of River Krishna, this temple is the centre of attraction in the town of Srisailam.
-The Mallikarjuna Swamy Temple is a famous temple at the town and was constructed under the supervision of the King Harihara Raya of Vijayanagar.
-Tourists can see really amazing architecture which can be seen on the walls that are beautiful enough to intrigue the curiosity of any traveller.
+Located on the banks of River Krishna, this temple is the center of attraction in the town of Srisailam.
+The Mallikarjuna Swamy Temple is a famous temple in the town and was constructed under the supervision of the King Harihara Raya of Vijayanagar.
+Tourists can see really amazing architecture which can be seen on the walls that are beautiful enough to intrigue the curiosity of any traveler.

-4. Srisailam Dam.
 Srisailam Dam is one of the main charms of the town.
-And, you will take pride in this fact that the dam is among the 12 largest hydroelectric projects in India.
+And, you will take pride in the fact that the dam is among the 12 largest hydroelectric projects in India.
 Moreover, the scenic beauty of this destination will simply leave you awestruck.
-The town nearing this place is bordered with forests, greeneries, cascading waters, deep canyons.
+The town nearing this place is bordered by forests, greeneries, cascading waters, deep canyons.
 If you are looking to spend some quality time then this place won’t disappoint you at all.

 After you deboard at the airport, you can take a cab or some other means of public transportation to reach your respective destination.